-A U.S. Holder may, under certain circumstances, be subject to "backup withholding" with respect to certain payments to that U.S. Holder, unless the holder (i) is a corporation or comes within certain other exempt categories and demonstrates this fact when so required, or (ii) provides a correct taxpayer identification number, certifies that it is not subject to backup withholding and otherwise complies with applicable requirements of the backup withholding rules.
+A U.S. Holder may be subject to information reporting requirements and "backup withholding" with respect to certain payments to that U.S. Holder, unless the holder (i) is a corporation or comes within certain other exempt categories and demonstrates this fact when so required, or (ii) in the case of backup withholding, provides a correct taxpayer identification number, certifies that it is not subject to backup withholding and otherwise complies with applicable requirements of the backup withholding rules.
 Any amount withheld under these rules generally will be creditable against the U.S. Holder's U.S. federal income tax liability.
+Underwriting